nowsprinting/create-script-folders-with-tests/README.md

 After creating folders, move the Editor, Runtime and Tests folders directly under the "your.package.name" folder.
 And remove the "YourFeature" folder.

-Then it will be the same as the official [Package layout](https://docs.unity3d.com/Manual/cus-layout.html).
+Then it will be the same as the official [package layout](https://docs.unity3d.com/Manual/cus-layout.html).

 ## Installation